-Before proving Theorem~\ref{thm:vector}, we comment that a result similar to the above holds even in the setting where the CGF-like function $\psi$ is not super-Gaussian.
+We comment that a result similar to the above holds even in the setting where the CGF-like function $\psi$ is not super-Gaussian.
 In particular, en route to proving the above, we will show that, if $(S_t, V_t)_{t \geq 0}$ is sub-$\psi$ for any CGF-like $\psi$, we have

 The assumption that $\psi$ is super-Gaussian merely allows us to compute the supremum over $\nu \in \S^{d - 1}$ in the above expression, giving the result a cleaner form.
 This assumption is not restrictive, as many reasonable examples of CGF-like functions are super-Gaussian (e.g. $\psi_N$, $\psi_{G, c}$, $\psi_{E, c}$, and $\psi_{P, c}$ to name a few encountered earlier).